UWPCE-PythonCert/IntroToPython-2014/week-08.5/Readme.rst

 My Demo Collection
 --------------------

 Over the years, I've built up a substantial collection of small wxPthon demos.
-Most of them are tiny stand-alone apps that test or demonstrate individual fetures of teh toolkit. you can find it on gitHub here:
+Most of them are tiny stand-alone apps that test or demonstrate individual features of teh toolkit. you can find it on gitHub here:

 https://github.com/PythonCHB/wxPythonDemos